MustafaHelwa/hArduino/Indoor_Home_Seedling_System/07_LCD_20x4/Readme.md

 ### Pro Tip!!
-- Any LCD is never small.
+- LCD screens are never small.
 You can display more data if needed, simply write your first insights, delay for 3 seconds, clear your screen, and write the next insights